 - Papatoetoe (Friday, 5.30pm-12am)

 10. Witness The Wildlife

-- Auckland Zoo: The zoo has New Zealand’s largest collection of native and exotic wildlife.
+The zoo has New Zealand’s largest collection of native and exotic wildlife.
 You can spot fur seals, lions as well as the quintessential NZ Kiwi birds!
 There’s plenty of space for these animals to roam about.
-The entry for Auckland Zoo is ticketed (USD 9 for children, USD 20 for adults), though families with more than one child can avail discounts.
+Entry for Auckland Zoo is ticketed at USD 9 for children, USD 20 for adults.
+Families with more than one child can avail discounts.
 The fare includes interactions with several animals like tigers and otters.

-- Tiritiri Matangi Open Sanctuary: This sanctuary is not just a reserve for animals but also one of New Zealand’s most successful conservation projects.
-Bird watchers and wildlife enthusiasts will have a gala time spotting spotted kiwis, tuis, tuataras and South Island takahes.
+This sanctuary is not just a reserve for animals but also one of New Zealand’s most successful conservation projects.
+Bird watchers and wildlife enthusiasts should definitely put it on their list of things to do as they will have a gala time spotting spotted kiwis, tuis, tuataras and South Island takahes.
 There is a beautiful hiking trail, perfect for bird watching.
-You can explore the area on your own for free, or pay for a 2 hour guided tour.
+You can explore the area on your own for free, or pay for a 2-hour guided tour.